PedroPertusi/nlp-final-project/README.md

    - For each pipeline and each dataset, we sample **20 %, 40 %, 60 %, 80 %** of the original training set.
    - We train a Logistic Regression classifier on each fraction and evaluate on the unchanged test set.
    - We compute **Accuracy** and derive **ErrorRate = 1 – Accuracy**.
-   - We then calculate **Relative Error Reduction** versus the 20 % BoW baseline, exactly as Howard & Ruder (2018) do for ULMFiT.
+   - We then calculate **Relative Error Reduction** versus the last iteration.

 3. **Literature Anchor**
-   - Howard & Ruder (2018) demonstrate that fine-tuned language models reduce error by 18–24 % over conventional baselines across six tasks.
-   - By applying their **exact metrics** to our four pipelines, we can directly compare how “classical” features (BoW, LDA, GloVe) and “modern” embeddings (BERT) scale with data, and measure, via **RelErrReduct**, the gains of deeper representations.
+   - By applying metrics between iterations of  model, as data progresses, and comparing the metrics between model iterations and between models, we follow a similar approach to Howard & Ruder (2018) in their ULMFiT paper.

 With this setup, our deliverables will include:
-- **Source code** for all four pipelines and the ULMFiT-style metric calculations.
+- **Source code** for all four pipelines and the metric calculations.
 - **Results files** (`*.csv`) containing Accuracy, ErrorRate and RelErrReduct for each dataset, pipeline and training fraction.
-- **This report**, in which we compare our measured metrics against Howard & Ruder’s published ULMFiT numbers.
+- **This report**, in which we compare diferent approaches to diferent datasets, and analyze the results.
 - **Bert Embeddings**: We use the `bert-base-uncased` model from Hugging Face Transformers, extracting the CLS token embeddings for each document.
 To dowload the embeddings instead of running it yourself, you can access the google-drive link [here](https://drive.google.com/drive/folders/10ziy7Rds0WbUtDpdnVG4-x1tsQ9DHJ-3?usp=sharing).

 ## 3. Results